X16Community/x16-rom/README.md

 		12. `mouse_set_position` sets the mouse cursor X/Y to an absolute position.
 	* Solved a race in kbd_scan if a KERNAL call was in progress was interrupted by the default ISR.
 	* Removed support for preserving state in the KERNAL ISR for VERA 0.1.1.
 VERA 0.3.1 is the new minimum version.
+	* The `LOAD` API call halts loading at $9F00 with an out of memory error if the load started in low RAM.
+This prevents accidentally clobbering the I/O range and crashing the system through loading an excessively large file.
 * DOS
 	* Implemented turning on ___experimental___ fast reads (auto_tx) and writes for SD card accesses, implemented via the channel 15 command `"U0>Bn"` where `n` is a value from 0 to 3.
 		* 0 = Turn off fast reads/writes